-Grades 7 and 8 students who are receiving instruction in a commencement-level mathematics course and who will be taking a Regents Examination in mathematics in June 2019 may be exempted by the school from the respective Grade 7 or 8 Mathematics Test.
+Grades 7 and 8 students who are receiving instruction in a commencement-level mathematics course and who will be taking a Regents Examination in mathematics in June 2021 may be exempted by the school from the respective Grade 7 or 8 Mathematics Test.

-English Language Learners/Multilingual Learners
+English Language Learners (ELLs)

-- Schools are permitted to exempt from the 2019 English Language Arts Tests only those English Language Learners/Multilingual Learners (ELLs/MLLs) (including those from Puerto Rico) who, on April 1, 2019, will have been attending school in the United States for the first time for less than one year. - Recently arrived ELLs/MLLs may be eligible for one, and only one, exemption from the administration of the New York State Grades 3-8 English Language Arts Tests. - Subject to this limitation, schools may administer the New York State English as a Second Language Achievement Test (NYSESLAT) in lieu of the 2019 Grades 3-8 English Language Arts Tests, for participation purposes only, to recently arrived ELLs/MLLs who meet the criterion above.
+- Schools are permitted to exempt from the English Language Arts Tests only those English Language Learners (ELLs) (including those from Puerto Rico) who, on April 1, 2021, will have been attending school in the United States for the first time for less than one year. - Recently arrived ELLs may be eligible for one, and only one, exemption from the administration of the New York State Grades 3-8 English Language Arts Tests. - Subject to this limitation, schools may administer the New York State English as a Second Language Achievement Test (NYSESLAT) in lieu of the Grades 3-8 English Language Arts Tests, for participation purposes only, to recently arrived ELLs who meet the criteria above.

-All other ELLs/MLLs must participate in the 2019 Grades 3-8 English Language Arts Tests, as well as in the NYSESLAT.
+All other ELLs must participate in the Grades 3-8 English Language Arts Tests, as well as in the NYSESLAT.

-The provisions of the Elementary and Secondary Education Act (ESEA) do not permit any exemption of ELLs/MLLs from the 2019 Grades 3-8 Mathematics Tests.
-In CBT and PBT formats, these tests are available in Chinese (traditional), Haitian Creole, Korean, Russian, and Spanish.
-The tests can be translated orally into other languages for those ELLs/MLLs whose first language is one for which a written translation is not available from the Department.
+The provisions of the Elementary and Secondary Education Act (ESEA) do not permit any exemption of ELLs from the Grades 3-8 Mathematics Tests.
+In CBT and PBT formats, these tests are available in Chinese (Traditional), Haitian Creole, Korean, Russian, and Spanish.
+Also, three new additional translations of the Grades 3-8 Mathematics tests are available (in PBT format only): Arabic, Bengali, and Chinese (Simplified).
+These three new PBT translated editions will need to be obtained exclusively from the Department, and not Questar.
+The tests can be translated orally into other languages for those ELLs whose first language is one for which a written translation is not available from the Department.

-See Appendix F, Testing Accommodations for English Language Learners/Multilingual Learners for specific testing accommodations.
+See Appendix F: Testing Accommodations for English Language Learners for specific testing accommodations.